Étienne CadestinFounder & Global CEO (U.K.)

 With previous experience in the energy sector working with the likes of EOn, she is now specialising in energy efficient solutions for Longevity’s clients and is leading their building energy modelling services.

-Amedeo is a Sustainability and Energy Analyst at Longevity Partners.
+Amedeo is the Business Growth Lead at Longevity Partners.
 He graduated from King’s College London with an MA in Environment and Development.
 He previously worked with the United Nations Global Compact, pursuing Sustainable Development Goals with businesses in the U.S. and in Chile.

 Amedeo is a keen traveller and in his spare time he trains in Brazilian Jiu-Jitsu and enjoys kitesurfing, playing football and hiking.

-Olivia joined Longevity Partners as a Sustainability Analyst in 2018.
+Olivia joined Longevity Partners as a Sustainability Analyst in 2018 and is now a Sustainability and Energy Consultant.
 She graduated with an MA (Hons) in French and Geography from the University of St Andrews, specialising in climate change science and policy.
 Prior to her role at Longevity Partners, she worked towards developing sustainable livelihoods in rural Nicaragua, and with the United Nations Environment Program (Geneva) in evaluating their international projects, focusing on stakeholder engagement.

 Olivia is a keen traveler and sportswoman, playing hockey since a young age whilst also enjoying long-distance running, skiing and trekking.